mrlamm/textual-analogy-parsing/README.md

 Here, *Count* refers to the number of frames and *Length* refers to the number of values compared within a given frame. *Av(erage)* is the per-sentence average over a given dataset and *max(imum)* is the maximum over all sentences. *Tot(al)* is the total number of frames in a given dataset.

+## Reproducing results

+### Installing Gurobi
+Our code using the excellent [Gurobi]() ILP solver to enforce TAP constraints (see Section 4 of the paper for more details here).
+The provided Makefile will download and install the right version of Gurobi, but you will need to obtain a Gurobi license from [here]().

+Note: our code _requires_ Python 3.6.

+We have provided our trained models in the `models/` directory.
+By running `make results`